menu_open

 We discarded Travel Mode and pivoted towards providing inspiration through Wander Mode.

-Refining Wander Mode
+2. Refined Wander Mode

 • Wander Mode was originally designed to make anonymous suggestions throughout the day.